 - You will have to understand just how much they charge for their services.

 - How best to lower your tax requirement after death.

 - Are there any evident issues with your wishes?

 - How often should my will be updated?

 Estate Planning is Not Just For The Wealthy

-There is a misconception that estate planning will just benefit those of an affluence.
+There is a misconception that estate planning will just benefit those of affluence.
 Every person has the ability to gain the advantages of estate planning.
-If for no other reason, estate planning will enable efficiency and peace of mind for your spouse, loved one or family.
+If for no other reason, estate planning will enable efficiency and peace of mind for your loved ones.

 Advantages of An Estate Plan